In the UK, it’s against the law to own certain types of dog.

 - show the Certificate of Exemption when asked by a police officer or council dog warden, either at the time or within 5 days

-- let the IED know if you change address, or your dog dies
+- let the Index of Exempt Dogs know if you change address, or your dog dies